spynappels/support_sysstat/README.md

 The `sa2` binary is called with the `-A` flag, which means that by default all the counters and datapoints will be returned.
 There is little overhead in doing this which is why it's not been changed from the default.

+This module also includes 2 Tasks:
+* A task to return all captured metrics for the current day with an optional `start` and `end` parameter to enable time bounds.
+These parameters must be entered in `HH:MM:SS` format.
+* A task that allows only specific metrics to be returned.
+The required metrics can simply be selected by changing a required parameter to `true`.
+The available metrics are `block`(block device metrics), `network` (network metrics), `processors` (CPU metrics), `memory` (memory metrics), `swap` (swap metrics) and `tables` (file and inode table metrics).
+There are also the same optional time bound as for the previous task.

 ## Reference

 There are 2 classes provided by this module: